Health Studies

 Breadth Requirements: Natural Sciences

-HLTB15H3 - Introduction to Health Research Methodology
+HLTB15H3 - Health Research Methodology

 The objective of this course is to introduce students to the main principles that are needed to undertake health-related research.
 Students will be introduced to the concepts and approaches to health research, the nature of scientific inquiry, the role of empirical research, and epidemiological research designs.